dcronkite/pytakes/README.md

 ### Basics ###
 Until I add more doco, check out the pytakes-automate-run script (should be in your Scripts directory).

-Right now, you will need to create two additional tables in the specified server/database with these names/columns:

-1. res_ss_word: word
-2. res_ss_abbr: abbr

-These had something to do with sentence splitting (don't split the abbreviations, but not sure about the words).

 ### Install ###
 1. Clone from bitbucket repo.